kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 ### Publish Artifact

-This is just the default publish artifact task within VSTS that creates a artifact with the name of `drop` from the `$(build.artifactstagingdirectory)` path.
+We'll need to add a _Publish Artifacts_ task with the standard defaults that will creates a artifact with the name of `drop` from the `$(build.artifactstagingdirectory)` path.

 ![vsts-build-publish-artifact]